 By a Lab

 - DanceSafe started the first-ever lab testing service, EcstasyData, in 1999.
 EcstasyData is now called DrugsData and is run by the Erowid Project.
 Anyone can mail in a sample of their substance (for a fee) to get a full lab report on it.

-- There are no other publicly accessible drug checking labs in the United States, though you can send a sample overseas to Energy Control in Spain.
+- There are no other publicly accessible drug checking labs in the United States, although you can send a sample overseas to Energy Control in Spain.

-- Lab testing is by far the most accurate method of determining what’s in your drugs, but U.S. restrictions prevent DrugsData from telling you 1) the specific quantities of substances in your sample and 2) any inactive ingredients (like baking soda) that your sample contains.
+- Lab testing is by far the most accurate method of determining what’s in your drugs, and is the only way of actually confirming what they contain, but U.S. restrictions prevent DrugsData from telling you 1) the specific quantities of substances in your sample and 2) any inactive ingredients (like baking soda) it contains.